ichimei0125/my-graduation-thesis/README.md

 It has 5 functions

-1. If your car has been moved, this device will send GPS information to your phone by SMS.
+1. If your car has been stolen, this device will send GPS information to your phone by SMS.

 2. You also can send a code to this device to ask your car's position.